kyverno/website/content/en/docs/Writing policies/mutate.md

 * `replace`
 * `remove`

-With Kyverno, the `add` and `replace` have the same behavior (i.e., both operations will add or replace the target element).

 The `patchesJson6902` method can be useful when a specific mutation is needed which cannot be performed by `patchesStrategicMerge`.
 For example, when needing to mutate a specific object within an array, the index can be specified as part of a `patchesJson6902` mutation rule.

 One distinction between this and other mutation methods is that `patchesJson6902` does not support the use of conditional anchors.
 Use [preconditions](/docs/writing-policies/preconditions/) instead.
 Also, mutations using `patchesJson6902` to Pods directly are not converted to higher-level controllers such as Deployments and StatefulSets through the use of the [auto-gen feature](/docs/writing-policies/autogen/).
 Therefore, when writing such mutation rules for Pods, it may be necessary to create multiple rules to cover all relevant Pod controllers.